inmanta/std/README.md

 The cleanup behavior can be changed by the `INMANTA_NO_CLEAN` environment variable, when set to `true`, the container is not stopped after the tests.

-The `PYTEST_INMANTA_DEV` environment variable changes the index used to install pytest-inmanta to the inmanta dev index, when set to `true`.